The Current

 February 28, 2023

-Starcrawler’s Autumn de Wilde and Henri Cash met in high school in Los Angeles.
+Starcrawler’s Arrow de Wilde and Henri Cash met in high school in Los Angeles.
 Both were disenchanted with school and wanted to be in a touring band.
 “We rehearsed every day after school because we wanted to make it really happen,” Cash recalls.
 “And it did.”

 “We both really, really had the same drive,” de Wilde adds, “which is I think the most important thing in starting a band, is everyone has to be kind of on the same page.”